naymspace/backpex/guides/live_resource/listen-to-pubsub-events.md

 You can listen for Backpex PubSub events by implementing the Phoenix.LiveView [`handle_info/2`](Phoenix.LiveView.html#c:handle_info/2) callback in your *LiveResource* module.

-We assume you configured PubSub for your Posts *LiveResource* like this:
+You may overwrite the PubSub configuration for your Posts *LiveResource* like this:

 ```elixir
 use Backpex.LiveResource,